-TRICARE Prime is a managed care option available in Prime Service Areas worldwide.
-If you're on active duty you must enroll in TRICARE Prime, your family members can choose to enroll or they can use TRICARE Standard and Extra.
-TRICARE Prime offers fewer out-of-pocket costs than TRICARE Standard and Extra, but less freedom of choice for providers.
+Tricare Prime is a managed care option available in Prime Service Areas worldwide.
+If you're on active duty you must enroll in Tricare Prime, your family members can choose to enroll or they can use Tricare Select.
+Tricare Prime offers fewer out-of-pocket costs than TRICARE Select, but less freedom of choice for providers.

 - Active duty service members and their families